Amanya-Brian/Amanya-Brian.github.io/_posts/2021-04-05-CAP-theorem.markdown

 <hr>

-A system can not provide all the three properties simultaneously
+A system can not provide all the three properties simultaneously.